There are multiple ways to tour our museums or to take a tour of historic Uptown Centerville!

-Hunting for History is a new way to explore Historic Uptown Centerville a little bit at a time.
-New tours will be added over the coming months.
-Tours can be downloaded below to be printed at home or you can take a screenshot.
-The most current tour will also be posted at the front and back doors of the Asahel Wright House Museum.
+Hunting for History is a way to explore Historic Uptown Centerville a little bit at a time.
+Tours can be downloaded below to be printed at home or just view on your phone.
+You may also find a few copies at the front of the Asahel Wright House Museum.

 Each family friendly tour includes fun "Young at Heart Challenges" to keep things interesting for the whole family.
 ENJOY!